 I had the opportunity to interview a fascinating person that has created an amazing concept, especially for the new year.
 It’s called Chatbooks, and put simply it’s a custom photo book that’s automatically mailed to you every month.
 Nate Quigley, the CEO, and co-founder of Chatbooks was kind enough to explain how the whole thing started.

-It was his wife, Vanessa’s idea.
-They discovered there is still a very strong desire for printed photo books, but the work that goes into them is a huge barrier.
-So, they set out to make it extremely easy.
-Insanely easy.
+The Chatbooks idea originated with Nate’s wife, Vanessa’s.
+She discovered there is still a very strong desire for printed photo books, but the work that goes into making them was a huge barrier.
+So, they both set out to make it extremely easy.

 Chatbooks automatically uses your Facebook or Instagram photos to build a custom photo book subscription.
 It is mailed monthly to you and your photos are automatically designed and arranged based on what you post to these social networks and what you like or favorite.
 Subscribers only take pictures, review the photos (if they want to) and it is mailed to your door every month.

 On top of this, digital content powerhouse Adobe has put a significant amount of effort behind their 99U / Behance digital magazine.
-(Listen to my interview with founder Scott Belsky here.)
+(Listen to my interview with founder Scott Belsky.)

 In a time when people have easy access to amazing cell phone photography and have a strong desire for printed memories and smooth automation technology, Chatbooks has an obvious place in 2019.
 Go to their website to learn more information.